Attended Chatsworth High School with Kevin Spacey and Mare Winningham.

 While being let out of the metal cage during the filming of the crossroads scene in Willow (1988), the rope holding the cage up broke and the cage landed on Kilmer's foot, nearly breaking it.
 Later on in the film, Kilmer (who played swordsman Madmartigan) can be spotted having difficulty walking.

-Turned down a role in The Outsiders (1983) because he was working with a theater company at the time, and if he had pulled out, the show would have been cancelled and his fellow actors out of a job.
+Turned down the role of Ponyboy in The Outsiders (1983) because he was working with a theater company at the time, and if he had pulled out, the show would have been cancelled and his fellow actors out of a job.

 During the sled riding scene in Willow (1988), he can be seen wearing a black glove on his left hand.

-Is the only blonde actor to have played Bruce Wayne/Batman.
+Is the only blond actor to have played Bruce Wayne/Batman.

 Did not want to appear in Top Gun (1986) but was forced to do so because of contractual obligations.